-While I’m definitely more open to the possibility of there being value in speculative work than most of these interviewees, I agree that it’s not right in every instance, and in some cases it’s a horrible idea.
-Unfortunately, the standard recommendation to just look at these situations on a “case-by-case” basis isn’t all that helpful, which led me come up with this simple rule of thumb:
+While I’m definitely more open to the possibility of there being value in speculative work than most of these interviewees, I agree that it’s not right in every instance, and in some cases, it’s a horrible idea.
+Unfortunately, the standard recommendation to just look at these situations on a “case-by-case” basis isn’t all that helpful, which led me to come up with this simple rule of thumb:

 When someone asks for spec work, don’t do it.

 In other words, be wary of the following approaches from potential clients:

 - We’re asking five firms to design/write/produce ________ for us, and the firm that presents the most appropriate solution will get the project.

 - Why don’t you show me a couple of concepts, and if we like one of them we’ll buy it from you.